ABEDAVIDscripts/Netflix_Data_Cleaning_and_Exploratory_Data_Analysis/README.md

 ### Objectives

-The project has two main objectives:
+This project has two main objectives:

 1. **Data Cleaning:** Address duplicate values, correct inconsistent formatting, and standardize the dataset for further analysis.
-2. **Exploratory Data Analysis (EDA):** Perform an in-depth analysis to answer 15 business-related questions based on the Netflix content data.
+2. **Exploratory Data Analysis (EDA):** Perform an in-depth analysis to answer 16 business-related questions based on the Netflix content data.

 <br>